tiluxx/Take-home-Assigment/README.md

 ### Task 3

 This program will scrape real estate data from this [website](https://batdongsan.com.vn/).
-The result is stored in the Exel file `Task3/real_estate_data.xlsx`.
+The result is stored in the Excel file `Task3/real_estate_data.xlsx`.

 Since the website blocks strange access to scrape the data, this program uses Chrome web driver from [selenium](https://pypi.org/project/selenium/) to stimulate access from a browser.
 The cache mechanism implemented is [lru_cache](https://docs.python.org/3/library/functools.html) to optimize scraping speed.